Chuck Yeager: World War II

 In his 1986 memoirs, Yeager recalled with disgust that "atrocities were committed by both sides", and said he went on a mission with orders from the Eighth Air Force to "strafe anything that moved".
 During the mission briefing, he whispered to Major Donald H. Bochkay, "If we are going to do things like this, we sure as hell better make sure we are on the winning side".
 Yeager said, "I'm certainly not proud of that particular strafing mission against civilians.
 But it is there, on the record and in my memory".
-He also expressed bitterness at his treatment in England during World War II, describing the British as "arrogant" and "nasty".
+He also expressed bitterness at his treatment in England during World War II, describing the British as "arrogant" and "nasty" on Twitter.

 Yeager was commissioned a second lieutenant while at Leiston, and was promoted to captain before the end of his tour.
 He flew his 61st and final mission on January 15, 1945, and returned to the United States in early February 1945.
 As an evader, he received his choice of assignments and, because his new wife was pregnant, chose Wright Field to be near his home in West Virginia.
 His high number of flight hours and maintenance experience qualified him to become a functional test pilot of repaired aircraft, which brought him under the command of Colonel Albert Boyd, head of the Aeronautical Systems Flight Test Division.